Certification, Ratings, and Standards

 Florida Solar Energy Center (FSEC)

 The Florida Solar Energy Center (FSEC) is the primary testing lab that performs ICC-SRCC ratings.
-In addition to testing solar thermal systems, FSEC also has their own ratings system that is widely adopted in both Florida and the Caribbean.
-FSEC is also engaged in a wide range of energy efficient and renewable technologies ranging from photovoltaics to reflective roofs.
+In addition to testing solar thermal systems, FSEC also has its own rating system that is widely adopted in both Florida and the Caribbean.
+FSEC is also engaged in a wide range of energy-efficient and renewable technologies ranging from photovoltaics to reflective roofs.

 Industry Association of Plumbing & Mechanical Officials (IAPMO)

 The Uniform Plumbing Code, which is maintained by IAPMO governs the way plumbing systems may be constructed in the Western United States.
 Solar systems are often covered under IAPMO regulations, and an independent Uniform Solar Energy Code has been developed explicitly for the design and installation of solar thermal systems.
 SunEarth solar thermal collectors are listed as compliant with IAPMO codes.

 American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE)

 ASHRAE is the leading trade organization for HVAC (Heating Ventilation & Air-Conditioning) professionals in the world.
 For anything from residences to skyscrapers, ASHRAE has developed standards for it and you’ll find equipment suppliers serving that broad range at their annual trade fair.
 ASHRAE is also responsible for standard 93-1986, which is the standard used by the ICC-SRCC and FSEC in testing solar thermal collectors.

 American Society of Mechanical Engineers (ASME)

 A leading industry organization for mechanical and thermal systems engineers, ASME is a good clearinghouse of information and produces the ASME Journal of Solar Energy, which includes research on solar thermal systems and heat transfer.